hydrusnetwork/hydrus/docs/getting_started_installing.md

         * `sudo apt install libxcb-cursor-dev`

         Or check your OS's package manager.

+        One user reports that Fedora might need `libxkbcommon` too.

     *   Get the .tag.gz.
 Extract it somewhere useful and create shortcuts to 'hydrus_client' and 'hydrus_server' as you like.
 The build is made on Ubuntu, so if you run something else, compatibility is hit and miss.